nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

 Likewise you find applications instead of windows as first level citizens in OS X, GNOME, Unity and I suspect in most other modern desktop environments.
-Actually working with GTK+, the toolkit used to make GNOME applications, the first object you would create is not a window anymore.
+Actually working with GTK+, the toolkit used to make GNOME applications, the first object you would create is not a window any more.
 It's a `GtkApplication`.

 So in case tabs were created to compensate for a missing layer of separation